zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch6.md

 I don’t provide a Hibernate custom user type here to manage collection serialization to a single column, but the Hibernate community provides plenty of guidance for you to implement your own.

-## ORM and Many Values Backed by a Database Entity 使用数据库实体保存多个值对象
+### 6.6.4 ORM and Many Values Backed by a Database Entity 使用数据库实体保存多个值对象

 A very straightforward approach to persisting a collection of Value instances using Hibernate (or other ORM) and a relational database is to treat the Value type as an entity in the data model.
 To reiterate what I asserted in the section “Reject Undue Influence of Data Model Leakage,” this approach must not lead to wrongly modeling a concept as an Entity in the domain model just because it is best represented as a database entity for the sake of persistence.
 It is the object-relation impedance mismatch that in some cases requires this approach, not a DDD principle.
 If there were a perfectly matched persistence style available to you, you’d model the concept as a Value type and never give database entity characteristics a second thought.
 It helps our domain modeling mind to think that way.

 To accomplish this we can employ a Layer Supertype [Fowler, P of EAA].
 Personally it makes me feel better to tuck away the necessary surrogate identity (primary key).
 However, since every Object in Java (and other languages) already has an internal unique identity that is used only by the virtual machine, you may feel justified in adding a specialized identity directly to the Value.
 I think whatever approach we prefer, when working around the object-relational impedance mismatch we need to formulate a convincing justification in our minds for why we make a technical choice.
 My preferences are addressed next.

 Here’s an example of my preferred approach to surrogate keys, which uses two Layer Supertype classes:

-Click here to view code image

 ```java
 public abstract class IdentifiedDomainObject